-Gaseous plasma consists of negatively and positively charged particles in an otherwise neutral gas.
+In its simplest definition, gaseous plasma consists of negatively and positively charged particles in an otherwise neutral gas.
 The positively charged particles are mostly cations, but the negatively charged particles can be either electrons or anions.
 The neutral species may be the mixture of free radical species with stable neutral gases.
-Plasma possesses two important properties (Eliasson and Kogieschatz, 1991).
+Plasma possesses the following two important properties (Eliasson and Kogieschatz, 1991).

-2.1.1 Quasi-neutral property
+1) Quasi-neutral property

-The total density of negative charge carriers must be equal to the total density of positive charge carriers due to low degree of ionization.
+The total density of negative charge carriers must be equal to the total density of positive charge carriers.

-2.1.2 Interaction with electromagnetic fields
+2) Interaction with electromagnetic fields